nklsxn/mqr/docs/user_guide/plotting-primer.md

 ### Colours

-In the `Figure` context manager, we redefine the standard colours to a similar palette.
+In the `Figure` context manager, we redefine the standard colours to a palette that is similar to the matplotlib default.
 The standard colour palette is what matplotlib calls a "cycler".
 There are ten colours, and the shortcut for each is `CN` where N is an index starting from 0.